The Need for Mandatory Predator Identification Training

 The parents of the sexually abused children at Morgan Hill's Paradise Valley Elementary School wanted something more than just money for the harm caused to their children.
 They wanted to make sure that sexual abuse never happened to another child.
 Thus, they successfully demanded that as a condition of the financial settlement, the school district also train anyone with access to kids on the child molestation warning signs.

-Research Shows Educator Sexual Misconduct is a Major Problem
+Research Shows Educator Sexual Abuse is a Major Problem

 According to Professor Charol Shakeshaft, an internationally recognized researcher, 4.5 million students or nearly 1 out of every ten kids are subjected to educator sexual misconduct.
 The sexual misconduct ranges from inappropriate conduct to criminal sexual behavior.
 Shakeshaft says that most educators, parents, and students don’t know the warning signs and patterns of educator abusers.